-Over the past several years, the use of LPR technology has had a huge impact on recovery rates.
+Over the past several years, the use of LPR technology has had a huge impact on auto recovery rates.
 As the use of LPR has grown, lenders, forwarders and agents have gotten progressively better in using the data to improve performance and efficiency.

 However, there is still one strategy for optimizing the use of LPR systems that is underutilized by many.
 If used intelligently, an LPR “staging” strategy can lower your average days to repo, speed up auctions sales and reduce costs.
 Outside of remaining compliant, these are the top 3 goals of virtually all repossession managers.
 This article will examine the key issues surrounding the use of such a strategy.

 First of all, it is important to understand that a true staging strategy involves capitalizing on real time (live) vehicles sightings vs. the use of historical LPR hits that occurred anywhere from several hours to several months ago.
 By working with a partner that is capable of responding to vehicle sightings in real time, you will recover 3x the number of vehicles recovered when relying on historical data.

 LPR staging programs are designed to run concurrently with your primary recovery strategies (agent, forwarder, skip).
 In other words, regardless of where the involuntary repossession assignment currently resides, all of your open cases should also be in one or more of the “live” LPR systems as a supplemental strategy.
 The rationale for doing so is compelling:

 - Traditional auto repossession activity focuses primarily on where people live and work.
 LPR focuses on everywhere else.